V00D00-child/To-do-List-/README.md

 # To-do-List-

 Todo list desktop Application that keeps track of tasks that include short description, details, and deadline date.
-Allows a user to perform CRUD (create, read, update, delete) operations, and stores user’s data as a text file.
+Allows a user to perform CRUD (create, read, update, delete) operations, and stores user’s data in a text file.

 <img src="ScreenShots/Todo_01.PNG" width="600" align="right">